 Getting a degree in health sciences provides a foundation for students who wish to go on to earn a health-related master's or doctoral degree.
 In addition to the major courses, you will take coursework needed for entry into an undergraduate or graduate health sciences program.

 Public health professionals serve local, national and international communities as protectors of the public's health.
 National health concerns have created new jobs and increased demand for those with public health education.
+We offer a minor, a bachelor’s degree, and a master’s degree in public health.
+You can use your any/all of your education to launch a career in a wide variety of settings aimed at the promotion of health.

 You can use your health sciences degree to go on to a career in clinical informatics, which is the acquisition, storage and use of health care information.
 This vital field includes everything from system design and use to clinical documentation, and assists health care providers in providing patient care that is safe, efficient and timely.
 It can can also aid in research.
 The clinical informatics courses you can take in the health sciences major are valuable to anyone pursuing a career in health care, health care administration, public health and health care services.